 Welcome to the Arizona Department of Public Safety Access Integrity Unit Noncriminal Compliance page.
 DPS serves as the central state repository for Arizona criminal history records and is the designated state identification bureau through which qualified Arizona agencies make requests for FBI criminal history records.
 Beginning in 2013, DPS established a compliance program for agencies requesting criminal history record information for noncriminal justice purposes such as employment, licensing, volunteers, etc. Every agency with noncriminal justice access to state and/or federal criminal history records is required to participate in the Noncriminal Justice Compliance Program.
 The DPS Access Integrity Unit (AIU) Noncriminal Justice Compliance Team offers training and serves as a resource for these agencies to help ensure compliance with federal and state regulations regarding criminal history records.
 AIU personnel also conduct the NCJA compliance audits.

 On this page, agencies can find a guide, help sheets, forms, examples, and links to assist them with the duties and responsibilities that stem from access to criminal history records.
-Agencies can also find additional relevant information under their specific agency type under the Agency Resource tab to the left.
+Agencies can also find additional relevant information under their specific agency type under the Agency Resource tab above.
 For questions, review the FAQs tab or contact a Noncriminal Justice Compliance Specialist.

 Noncriminal Justice Compliance Resources

 Arizona Noncriminal Justice Agency Guide - This guide is intended to assist Arizona agencies which submit fingerprints and receive criminal justice information and criminal history record information for noncriminal justice purposes pursuant to authorizations allowed by state and federal law.

 First Steps Help Sheet - This sheet list the steps for agencies to take to get started with noncriminal justice fingerprint compliance.